The Melanie Jane Kelly Memorial Fund was established to honour the late Mel Kelly’s 25-year contribution to conservation in Tasmania.

 1. First check your eligibility and get your project idea nailed.

 2. Record your short video and upload the video to YouTube, Google Drive, DropBox or vimeo (the important thing is you set it to ‘Anyone can view’).
-Then copy the link to the video.
-Some information here on how to do this.

 3. Complete the online application form by the due date.
 Paste your link into the form.
 When you submit the form it will automatically tell us you have submitted.